thakuratul2/Verification-of-impulse-momentum-principle/experiment/aim.md

 ### Aim of the experiment
-To determine the co-efficient of pitot tube.
+Verification of impulse momentum principle.